 Since personal loans are handled differently from an auto loan, they have a unique set of benefits and disadvantages for you as the buyer.

 - Cash in Hand – If you have cash in hand from a personal loan from a bank or credit union, you can take that to a car dealer.
 If you offer the dealer cash, you can probably get a lower price for the car you want.
-If you are buying from a private seller, the same is true.
+If you are buying from a private seller, the same may be true.

 - Comparison Shopping – Car dealers have a network of banks from which they find financing for customers.
 If you get a personal loan from one bank, you won’t have access to that kind of comparison shopping.